Skip to main content

 REGIONAL PROJECT PRIORITIZATION LISTS

 Annually, Regional Development Corporations (RDCs) in Vermont compile Regional Project Prioritization lists for their region.
 These lists help to identify high priority projects for NBRC investment.
-To see what projects have been identified as priorities by the 12 RDCs, please download the RPP List (Microsoft Excel File).

 FOREST ECONOMY PROGRAM (FEP) (Formerly known as RFEP):